10 Great Indoor Plants That Grow In Water | No Hydroponics Needed

 - Put the cut into a jar with water and leave it on a windowsill to help it get some moderately bright light.

 You should see the first roots coming out in about two weeks.
+Also, be mindful of when to water it to support its rapid growth.
 You can transplant it into a pot if you want or move it into a larger water container.
 In case it becomes too voluminous for your tastes, just trim it back into shape.
 The colors on this plant will become your home’s main attraction, that is for sure!

 We have talked about geraniums in our guide on the best drought-tolerant plants for dry climates, so it makes sense these adorable flowers are also amazing plants that grow in water only.
 They are hardy, thirst-resilient, and yield amazing scented leaves and colorful flowers.